 Trading psychology is vital because risking real money will impact your nerves and possibly create fear and a potential rollercoaster of emotions.
 Trading psychology allows traders to formulate a proper response and helps them handle these situations.

 Risk management is critical.
 It allows traders to protect their capital, which is needed to access the financial markets.
-Without proper risk control, traders tend to over risk on one or a couple of trade setups, which may lead to large losses and drawdowns.
+Without proper risk control, traders tend to over risk one or a couple of trade setups, which may lead to large losses and drawdowns.
 See the video below for more details (English only).

-There are three well known methods for approaching the financial markets analytically:
+There are three well-known methods for approaching the financial markets analytically:

 Technical analysis provides an excellent guideline on how to analyse and find trade setups using price action, candlestick patterns, and/or technical indicators.
 Some traders only use candlesticks for making their decisions, whereas others fully focus on indicators and tools.
 It is also possible to use a mixture of both price action and candlesticks in combination with indicators and tools.

 Fundamental analysis or news trading are also methods used for tackling the markets.
 These traders review the economic data of each company, country, currency bloc – or, in the case of Litecoin, crypto-news – to assess the future potential of the currency.